yogin/dot-vim/README.md

-idz-vimconfig
+idz-vim
 =============

-To use, simply clone this repo to ~/.vim and create a symlink from ~/.vimrc to ~/.vim/vimconfig
+To use, simply clone this repo to ~/.vim and create a symlink from ~/.vimrc to ~/.vim/vimrc

-    $ git clone --recursive git@github.com:yogin/idz-vimconfig.git ~/.vim
+    $ git clone --recursive git@github.com:yogin/idz-vim.git ~/.vim
-    $ ln -s ~/.vim/vimconfig ~/.vimrc
+    $ ln -s ~/.vim/vimrc ~/.vimrc

 Easy enough!